Camellia sasanqua 'Kanjiro'Item #2170 USDA Hardiness Zone: 7 - 10

 AvailabilityAdd to Favorites

 A truly stunning cerise pink semi-double bloom edged in red with golden stamens and a slight fragrance.
 Truly outstanding cut flower.
 Dense semi-weeping habit and glossy, dark green foliage produces an exceptional evergreen for foundation planting and backgrounds.
-Mid season bloomer.
-Evergreen.
+A mid-season bloomer.

-- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing 8 to 10 ft. tall and wide.
+- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing; reaches 8 to 10 ft. tall and wide.

 - CareCare InformationProvide well-drained soil, rich in organic matter.
 Keep roots cool with a thick layer of mulch.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Requires less water once established.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Prune to shape and feed with an acid fertilizer after flowering.Pruning time: winter after flowering.Light Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.

 - History & LoreHistory:Sometimes referred to as Christmas Camellias, the 'sasanqua' varieties of Camellia are native to the evergreen, coastal forests of southern Japan.
 It was introduced by Dutch traders into Europe in 1869.
 Kanjiro originated in Japan in 1954 of unknown parentage.
 The Japanese use the leaves of 'sasanqua' to make tea, and the seeds are pressed into tea seed oil for use as a lubricant and in cooking and cosmetics.